 The hardest part of withdrawal is sticking with it despite the pain and discomfort.
-You might be second-guessing your choice to get sober, and the thought of using again may be tempting, but it can help immensely to seek support from others who have been through the same experience.
-Joining a support group can help connect you with people just like you and can help remind you why you’re getting sober.
+You might be second-guessing your choice to get sober.
+The thought of using again may be tempting, but it can help to seek support from others who have been through the same experience.
+Joining a support group can help connect you with people like you and can help remind you why you’re getting sober.

 Lean Into It

-The best advice we can give as people who have gone through this before is to lean into the discomfort and the pain because if you can just get through this period of withdrawal, it will get better.
-You won’t feel this awful forever, and coming out on the other side of it feels even better than you think it will.
+The best advice we can give as people who have gone through this before is to lean into the discomfort and the pain.
+If you can get through this period of withdrawal, it will get better.
+You won’t feel this awful forever.
+Coming out on the other side of it feels even better than you think it will.
 If you can prepare yourself mentally for the discomfort but recognize that it will only last for a little, then you will be able to get sober and stay sober.

 What Not To Do

-These are things that we have tried and our experiences have proven that they will only make the symptoms worse, so it is better to just avoid doing them at all.
+These are things that we have tried.
+Our experiences have proven that they will only make the symptoms worse, so it is better to avoid doing them at all.

 Don’t Drink Caffeinated Beverages

 Though coffee may sound like a good idea in the mornings when you are fighting to stay awake, it is a stimulant and can worsen the symptoms you are already feeling, especially if detoxing from a depressant drug.
-Stay away from any and all beverages with caffeine, and it is also a good idea to limit the number of sugary drinks.
+Stay away from any and all beverages with caffeine.
+It is also a good idea to limit the number of sugary drinks.

-Recently, people have been using kratom to help reduce opioid withdrawal symptoms, however, kratom is just as addictive and can cause a person to develop a new dependence or can lead to full-blown opioid relapse.
+Recently, people have been using kratom to help reduce opioid withdrawal symptoms.
+Kratom is as addictive and can cause a person to develop a new dependence or can lead to full-blown opioid relapse.
 Using other addictive substances like alcohol or kratom or benzodiazepines to minimize withdrawal symptoms can lead to a cross addiction and can leave you in a much worse position than you are right now, strange as that may seem.
 The sooner you get help for your current addiction, and the sooner you are able to detox, the quicker you will get back to feeling normal.

 Don’t Try To Stop Smoking At The Same Time

 Though a smoking addiction is not something to be proud of, now is not the time to quit.
-It’s hard enough to go through heroin, benzo, or alcohol withdrawal, but adding symptoms of nicotine withdrawal on top of that is just asking for a relapse.
-If you need the nicotine to calm your nerves that may be heightened right now, then use nicotine as a way to cope and plan on quitting once you finish the current detox you are going through.
+It’s hard enough to go through heroin, benzo, or alcohol withdrawal.
+Adding symptoms of nicotine withdrawal on top of that is asking for a relapse.
+If you need the nicotine to calm your nerves that may be heightened right now, then use nicotine as a way to cope.
+Plan on quitting once you finish the current detox you are going through.

-Getting help from a detox facility can help alleviate those symptoms if you are also dealing with nicotine addiction, and they may actually be able to help wean you off the nicotine as well.
-Their medical knowledge and ability to prescribe specific medications for withdrawal can really make this process so much easier, especially for people dealing with co-occurring addictions.
+Getting help from a detox facility can alleviate those symptoms if you are also dealing with nicotine addiction.
+They may actually be able to help wean you off the nicotine as well.
+Their medical knowledge and ability to prescribe specific medications for withdrawal can make this process so much easier, especially for people dealing with co-occurring addictions.